LeaVerou/rety/README.md

 ## What is this?

-Rety is a library that allows you to record the edits you make on a piece of text (usually code) and replay them later to recreate the same typing flow.
+Rety is a library that allows you to record the edits you make on one or more pieces of text (usually code) and replay them later to recreate the same typing flow.

+This is particularly useful for orchestrating live demos that run without your presence.

 </section>